-I’m watching the sun set now from our back porch in Savusavu, Fiji.
+I’m watching the sun set now from our back porch in Savusavu, Fiji and I’m thinking about blogger outreach.

 Yep, I snapped this image above not 5 minutes ago.
 Something else, right?